Duncan-Wood/Coping-Corner-Frontend/README.md

 - cd into the directory you just cloned
 - npm install to install necessary components
 - npm start to run app in localhost

+## Future Updates
+Coping Corner was our first PERN app and it was created in one week.
+As a result, there is a lot more we would like to add!<br/>
+- Users can access comments with full CRUD operations
+- Users can edit the contents of their resources rather than only the likes
+- Users will be able to search through resources based on Types and Feelings in addition to Title and Content
+- Users will have a journal component to track their mood and thoughts over time
+- Users can create and add tags to resources for more discoverability
+- Users can add friends and message them directly

 ## Check Out Our Backend!
 [Coping Corner Backend](https://github.com/Duncan-Wood/Coping-Corner-Backend)